 - Avoid caffeine and alcohol.

-- Clean thoroughly after urinating and bowel movements.
+- Clean thoroughly after urinating, wipe from front and bowel movements.

 - Consult your doctor immediately if you experience any discomfort during urination.